Diffence: Fencing Membership Privacy With Diffusion Models: Evaluations

 \subsubsection{Comparison to Baselines}

-We conducted an extensive evaluation of our method across three datasets.
+We first conducted an extensive evaluation of \name across three benchmark datasets.
 For each dataset, we evaluated the performance of models across seven different cases including one without any protection and six others, each employing a different defense mechanism.
-We tested the impact of our method on the models' test accuracy and the changes in attack accuracy and attack AUC under three scenarios introduced in Section \ref{sec:sample_s}.
-Our results show that \textbf{our method consistently enhanced privacy protection across all settings without compromising the models' utility.} We discuss the specific effects of our method below.
+We tested the impact of \name on the models' test accuracy and the changes in attack accuracy and attack AUC under three scenarios introduced in Section \ref{sec:sample_s}.
+Our results show that \textit{\textbf{\name consistently enhanced privacy protection across all settings without compromising the model accuracy}.} We discuss the specific effects of \name below.

-Figure \ref{fig:all} and Figure \ref{fig:all-dn} shows the performance of our method against ResNet and DenseNet under Scenario 1, respectively.
-We can observe that our approach consistently reduces the attack's AUC and accuracy across all cases, particularly against those methods that preserve model usability but offer only limited protection.
-For instance, when applied to ResNet, our method managed to decrease the attack accuracy for undefended, HAMP, RelaxLoss, and Selena models by 12.4\%, 11.2\%, 8.9\%, and 5.7\%, respectively on average across three datasets.
-Similarly, the attack AUCs showed reductions of 10.1\%, 9.1\%, 7.9\%, and 3.9\% after employing our approach.
-The experimental results demonstrate that our method can significantly reduce privacy threats, even with reliance on only a small amount of additional data (1000 non-members in our experiments).
-Our experiments suggest that the optimal defense practice is combining our method with recent utility-preserving defenses.
-This combination leverages their advantages in maintaining utility while enhancing their privacy protection.
-For instance, the integrations of Diffence with MemGuard, Selena, and RelaxLoss respectively achieved the best privacy-utility trade-offs on three different datasets when applied to DenseNet.
+Figure \ref{fig:all} shows the performance of \name against ResNet18 under Scenario 1.
+We can observe that \name consistently reduces the attack's AUC and accuracy across all cases, particularly against those methods that preserve model usability but offer only limited protection.
+For instance, when applied to ResNet18, \name managed to decrease the attack accuracy for undefended, HAMP, RelaxLoss, and SELENA models by 15.8\%, 14.4\%, 12.2\%, and 9.3\%, respectively, on average across three datasets.
+Similarly, the attack AUCs showed reductions of 14.0\%, 14.4\%, 11.4\%, and 10.0\% after employing \name.
+The experimental results demonstrate that \name can significantly reduce privacy threats, even with the reliance on only a small amount of additional data (1000 non-members in our experiments).
+Besides ResNet18, we also tested \name on DenseNet121, VGG16, and ViT.
+The experiments show that \name can effectively enhance membership privacy in all these settings (more details in Appendix \ref{sec:densenet}).

+Our experiments suggest that the optimal defense practice is combining \name with recent utility-preserving defenses.
+This combination leverages their advantages in maintaining utility while enhancing privacy protection.
+For instance, the best privacy-utility trade-offs achieved on VGG16 were from the integrations of \name with SELENA and HAMP (Figure \ref{fig:all-dn}).